vektor8891/finance-R/README.md

 	- the report file contains the account name but not as a separate column but as part of another column.
 In this case the 'Account' column must be calculated using the `add_column()` function.
 - ***Separator***: Optional parameter, only applicable for _*.csv_ files.
 It is used as a parameter for `fread()`.
 The default value is `"auto"`.
 - ***Header***: Optional parameter, only applicable for _*.csv_ files.
 It is used as a parameter for `fread()`.
 The default value is `"auto"`.
 If there is no header in the file set `Header` to `0`.
+- ***Multiply***: All values will be multiplied with the number in this column.
+E.g. if for a debit or mastercard report type the opposite value is reported, you can set `Multiply` to `-1`.

 ## rename_rules